-Whenever people hear about making a will or managing their estate, it seems like something only rich people need to do.
+Whenever people hear about making a Massachusetts last will and testament or managing their estate, it seems like something only rich people need to do.
 However, all of us have some assets that need protection.
 It can be a family heirloom, your house, or your car that could be on your asset list.
 Furthermore, your will would determine who would be your minor kid's guardian if you mention it.
 You definitely don't want to leave all these decisions in a stranger's hand who has no knowledge and understanding about your family relations and dynamics.
-That's why it's crucial to handle your will as a priority and complete it as soon as possible.
+That's why it's crucial to handle your online last will as a priority and complete it as soon as possible.

 You'll find that every state has varying rules for a last will and testament.
 Read to know more about Massachusetts last will and testament laws.

 Requirements for a Massachusetts Last Will and Testament

 - Written will: A Massachusetts last will and testament must be on paper to be legal.
 It cannot be audio, video, or other digital file forms.
 Massachusetts state doesn't allow self-written or holographic wills.

 - Must be of at least 18 age

 - Sound mind and memory: The testator for a Massachusetts last will must understand the will procedure, nature of their estate, and beneficiaries.
 For the will to be valid, they must have a sound mind and memory.

 - Signed by the testator: To make it legal, you must sign your Massachusetts last will and testament before your two witnesses.